-The American Association of Nurse Practitioners (AANP) pursues goals that lead to improved health.
-We believe that the expertise of the nurse practitioner (NP) should guide health care policy, and that by removing barriers between NPs and their patients, our nation can achieve better health and improved access at a lower cost.
+The American Association of Nurse Practitioners® (AANP) pursues goals that lead to improved health.
+AANP believes that the expertise of the nurse practitioner (NP) should guide health care policy and that, by removing barriers between NPs and their patients, our nation can achieve better health and improved access at a lower cost.

 - Modernize State Licensure Laws

 One of the most important challenges facing patients and states is the accessibility of health care providers—especially providers who serve in primary care and across the continuum of care.
 A solution to this challenge is direct access to NP-provided health care.
 Nearly half of the states, the District of Columbia and two U.S. territories currently provide patients with this level of access.
 In these states, NPs are authorized to evaluate patients, diagnose, order and interpret diagnostic tests and initiate and manage treatments—including prescribing medications—under the exclusive licensure authority of the state board of nursing.
 This licensure model is supported by decades of evidence and recommended by the National Council of State Boards of Nursing, the National Academy of Medicine (formerly the IOM) and other leading health policy experts.
 Unfortunately, in the remaining states, outdated licensure laws impede access to care and contribute to increased health care costs.
 AANP is committed to working with states to update their licensure laws and provide patients with direct access to NPs.

 - Streamline Care Delivery With NP Signature Recognition